Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Allocation Problem Formulation

-Table~\ref{tab:notation} summarizes the notation.
-For simplification, application $a$ and intent $i$ are merged in the notation to only $a$.
+Table~\ref{tab:notation} summarizes the notation. $\Ax, a \in \Ax$ is the set of all unidirectional application flows $a$.
+For simplification, application flow $a$ and intent $i$ are merged in the notation to only $a$ and each application consists of only one application flow.
 The two directions of a bidirectional application flow are considered as two independent applications by the formulation.
 This allows different paths and utility functions for both flow directions.
+We define the topology as a directed graph $G(\mathcal{V},\mathcal{E})$ with nodes $v \in \mathcal{V}$ and edges $(u, v) \in \mathcal{E}$ and edge capacity $\Cx_{u, v}$.
+A flow $a$ is defined by the source node $\Sx_a$, target node $\Tx_a$ and its utility function $\Ux$.